 The world is full of invasive species.
 They come into new spaces and push out other animals and plants by generally wreaking havoc.

-Science Daily.com defines an invasive species as a non-indigenous species (e.g. plants or animals) that adversely affects the habitats it invades economically, environmentally or ecologically.
+An invasive species is a non-indigenous species (e.g. plants or animals) that adversely affect the habitats it invades economically, environmentally or ecologically.

 Here are ten of the most harmful invasive species now on the planet.